matrix-org/matrix-spec-proposals/proposals/3676-transitioning-away-from-reply-fallbacks.md

 Replying to a message with an attachment won't trigger a notification, but this is no worse than the behaviour today.

-We believe that adding threads to Matrix is (much) higher priority and value for Matrix than cleaning up edge cases around reply fallbacks, and given the two can be decoupled, they should be.
-The importance of threads is based on the fact that we're seeing Matrix repeatedly fail to be selected as a collaboration technology thanks to other alternatives supporting Slack-style threads.

 ## Alternatives

 We could remove fallbacks entirely and do all the subsequent work needed to support that ([MSC2781](https://github.com/matrix-org/matrix-doc/pull/2781), [MSC3664](https://github.com/matrix-org/matrix-doc/pull/3664) and whatever MSC handles thread+fallback notification interaction).
-However, as per above, this feels lower priority than the importance of adding threads to Matrix, which would be unblocked rapidly by this MSC.
+However, we believe that adding threads to Matrix is (much) higher priority and value for Matrix than cleaning up edge cases around reply fallbacks, and given the two can be decoupled, they should be.
+The importance of threads is based on the fact that we're seeing Matrix repeatedly fail to be selected as a collaboration technology thanks to other alternatives supporting Slack-style threads.

 We could not use `m.in_reply_to` as a fallback for clients which don't understand `m.thread`, but this would result in an unnecessarily